 The main limitation of the subjective survey was the fact that responses were received only from residents who were aware of the online survey and decided to opt-in to participate.
 From responses obtained, it appears that many affected residents are not aware of the complaint systems available.
 That suggests that a more representative number of official complaints would be received if an effective and coordinated complaint handling system were in place.

-The survey results suggest that despite implementing the specific recommendation of the 2006 GLA Study (London in a Spin)[2] to establish a formal complaint recording and monitoring scheme for the Heliport there is a very significant local reservoir of complaints about helicopter noise that are currently not being recorded.
+The survey results suggest that despite implementing the specific recommendation of the 2006 GLA Study (London in a Spin)[2] to establish a formal complaint recording and monitoring scheme for the Heliport, there is a very significant local reservoir of complaints about helicopter noise that are currently not being recorded.

 Objective Survey